wisniewskikr/chrisblog-it-java-springboot/arichitectures/rcp/springboot-helloworld-rcp-graphql-single-crud/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **CRUD (Create, Read, Update, Delete)** operations on **embedded database H2** in **Java** application type **API REST** with usage **Spring Boot** framework.
+The goal of this project is to present how to implement **CRUD (Create, Read, Update, Delete)** operations in **Java** application type **GraphQL** with usage **Spring Boot** framework.

 ##### Flow
 The following flow takes place in this project:
-1. User via Postman sends request to application for a content.
-Request can be type CRUD: Create, Read, Update, Delete
+1. User via tool GraphiQL sends request to application for a content.
+Content can be type CRUD: Create, Read, Update or Delete
-1. Application sends back response to User via Postman
+1. Application HelloWorld sends back response to User via tool GraphiQL.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.